marcusvnac/argouml-spl/README.md

 <LI> Collaboration Diagrams: "Collaboration diagrams are used to show how objects interact to perform the behavior of a particular use case, or a part of a use case.
 Along with sequence diagrams, collaborations are used by designers to define and clarify the roles of the objects that perform a particular flow of events of a use case.
 They are the primary source of information used to determining class responsibilities and interfaces."

 <LI> Deployment Diagrams: "A deployment diagram models the run-time architecture of a system.
 It shows the configuration of the hardware elements (nodes) and shows how software elements and artifacts are mapped onto those nodes."

-Logging: "The purpose of debug log and trace messages is to provide a mechanism that allows the developer to enable output of minor events focused on a specific problem area and to follow what is going on inside ArgoUML."
+<LI> Logging: "The purpose of debug log and trace messages is to provide a mechanism that allows the developer to enable output of minor events focused on a specific problem area and to follow what is going on inside ArgoUML."

 </OL>